-30) What is OSI and what role does it play in computer networks?
+30) What is OSI, and what role does it play in computer networks?

 OSI (Open Systems Interconnect) serves as a reference model for data communication.
-It is made up of 7 layers, with each layer defining a particular aspect on how network devices connect and communicate with one another.
-One layer may deal with the physical media used, while another layer dictates how data is actually transmitted across the network.
+It is made up of 7 layers, with each layer defining a particular aspect of how network devices connect and communicate with one another.
+One layer may deal with the physical media used, while another layer dictates how data is transmitted across the network.

 31) What is the purpose of cables being shielded and having twisted pairs?

 The primary purpose of this is to prevent crosstalk.
 Crosstalk's are electromagnetic interferences or noise that can affect data being transmitted across cables.